piccolo-orm/piccolo_web/image/app/md/tutorials/getting_started/playground.md

 The schema generated in the playground represents fictional bands and their concerts.

-When the playground is started it prints out a representation of the available tables.
+When the playground is started it prints out the available tables.

 Give these queries a go: